svne/JigMagga/README.md

 (or --fixtures) flag it will try to obtain data from json data files that are specified in the `jm/config/fixtures.json` instead of using rest calls for that.

-In bigger teams with an own API team it is a good choice to define the interface by defining fixture files and the corresponding result schema and request schema files.
+In bigger teams with their own API team it is a good choice to define the interface by defining fixture files and the corresponding result schema and request schema files.
 Schema files can easily be generated with the [JSON schema genarator](http://www.jsonschema.net/).

 Using locales